 We stayed in Alicante – most of the places here are closer to Alicante than to Valencia.

-Alicante Accommodations – We stayed at the 3-star hotel Maya Alicante.
+- Alicante Accommodations – We stayed at the 3-star hotel Maya Alicante.
 It was a decent choice with a friendly and bright interior – breakfast choices were good, the quality, however, was not great.
 But in all, you get good value for your money.

 Altea is located in between Alicante and Valencia and is absolutely charming.
 It is the perfect day trip from Alicante because you can get there even by tram for a few €, and this town is so unique.
 Altea is like the mini version of Santorini – maybe I am exaggerating a bit, but the whitewashed houses and flowers add some Greek charm.
 Altea itself is really small, so you could “finish” the sightseeing part quite quickly.

 However, it is so cute that I recommend taking your time to stroll the narrow streets and soak in the views.
 At the end of the day, you can enjoy a drink at the beach.
 It will not get much cuter than Altea.
 Find more travel tips for Altea.

 Benidorm did not win me over within the first few minutes.
 Though I am a city girl, I did not enjoy walking from the train station to the beach area.
 It was just busy and not charming.
 So, are you wondering why I am still recommending it for a day trip from Alicante/Valencia?

-Well, the town center itself is not fun or amazing (unless you are a party animal – apparently, Benidorm is very well-known for being a party hotspot), but the beach area is absolutely lovely and so is the famous Balcón del Mediterráneo – these pretty white steps and balcony are absolutely lovely and charming.
+Well, the town center itself is not fun or amazing (unless you are a party animal – apparently, Benidorm is very well-known for being a party hotspot), but the beach area is charming, and so is the famous Balcón del Mediterráneo – these pretty white steps and balcony are absolutely lovely and charming.
 You have musicians playing (probably only in good weather) and fantastic views of the ocean.

-This is serious Instagram material – pretty, pretty, pretty and a fun and easy day trip from Alicante.
+This is serious Instagram material – pretty, pretty, pretty, and a fun and easy day trip from Alicante.

 So, while we visited all the places from Alicante, they can also be done as a day trip from Valencia, since all towns and places are located more or less in between the cities of Alicante and Valencia.